-Reliability in the Standard Architecture can dramatically be improved by adding a redundant server.
+Reliability in the Basic Architecture can dramatically be improved by adding a redundant server.
 Should the primary server fail, the redundant server can seamlessly take over, allowing production to continue while the primary is brought back online.

 Hub and Spoke